pdnataraj/Getting-to-Blinky/README.md

 # Getting To Blinky

 In this project, I design a flashing LED circuit using a 555 timer.
 The purpose of this project is to familiarize myself with simple PCB design.
-The inspiration for this project comes from [GETTING TO BLINKY 4.0](https://contextualelectronics.com/courses/getting-to-blinky/) for which I followed the tutorials in order to build my project.
+The inspiration for this project comes from [Getting to Blinky 4.0](https://contextualelectronics.com/courses/getting-to-blinky/) for which I followed the tutorials in order to build my project.

 ## Getting Started